VerboLabs

 2. Each sentence is compared with the TM database.

-• Use the existing translation,
+• Use the existing translation.

-• Edit it for context, or
+• Edit it for context.

 • Replace it with a new one.